Bernie Sanders Supporters Passing On Elizabeth Warren Might Be Sexist, Suggests MSNBC Pundit Emily Sussman

 During a recent segment on MSNBC — available on YouTube — Emily Tisch Sussman suggested that voters supporting Democratic presidential candidate Bernie Sanders over Elizabeth Warren may be sexist, pointing to Warren’s “more detailed plans” that she claims have “evolved” in comparison to Sanders’.

-“I actually overheard someone saying, that I thought was an interesting point, that basically at this point if you are still supporting sanders as opposed to Warren, it’s kind of showing your sexism.
+“I actually overheard someone saying, that I thought was an interesting point, that basically at this point if you are still supporting Sanders as opposed to Warren, it’s kind of showing your sexism.
 Because she has more detailed plans, and her plans have evolved.
 I thought it was an interesting point, and I think there may be something to it.”

 Following the comments, many took to social media to point out that she is the daughter of hedge fund billionaire Donald Sussman, and some suggested that her displeasure with Sanders was due to his focus on reforming the U.S. economy to close the gap between the wealthy and the middle class.